Molarity to Normality Converter

 Molarity vs. Normality

 Molarity (M) is the number of moles of solute per liter of solution.
+It is the most common unit of concentration in chemistry.

 Normality (N) is the number of gram-equivalent weights of solute per liter of solution.
+It is often used in acid-base titrations and redox reactions where the focus is on the equivalents of reactive species.

 Conversion Formula